RoccoRakete/hyprland-dots/README.md

 ... but it's really not.
 If you want to make some minor adjustments to the shell, it's highly recommended, that you learn some JavaScript and (S)CSS for styling.

 JavaScript is a quiet simple programming language and since you already have a useful project to work with, it's easy to try out and make changes on the fly :)

+There is also a nice [Wiki](https://github.com/Aylur/ags/wiki)